Configuring IIS to support Estonian Digital ID-card for authentication

 Updated output

-We can also check IIS configuration to be sure SSL certificate is correctly bound to port 443.
+The IIS configuration can also be checked to confirm the SSL certificate is correctly bound to port 443.

 5. Enable certificate filtering option in IIS server registry by adding value HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\SendTrustedIssuerList=1: